2CodersStudio/Android-Extensions/README.md

 - `decrypt(): String` returns the value decrypted by Base64
 - `isValidUsername(type : UsernameType = UsernameType.ALPHANUMERIC): Boolean`returns true if the user matches the pre-defined validations for the desired case, the case is defined by UsernameType enum, defining CHARACTER, ALPHANUMERIC and NUMERIC.
 The default value for username validation is ALPHANUMERIC
 - `getColorWithReducedBrightness(brightPercentage : Float = 0.1f): Int` returns the same color with less brightness.
 Brightness can be defined in the argument, that by default is 0.1 (10%)

-## View extensions
-- `rounded(rounded: Float = 14f, color: Int = Color.WHITE)` adds a rounded shape to any view with the desired color, the default color is white.
-## ViewGroup extensions
-- `getViewsByTag(tag: String): ArrayList<View>` returns a collection of all the viewGroup childs that has the desired tag.
-- `inflate(@LayoutRes layoutRes: Int, attachToRoot: Boolean = false): View` inflate a viewGroup with the desired layout.